-Please note that I may earn a small commission from purchases made through product links in this article.
+I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 So, to get rid of wasps and to keep them away from your outdoor living space, it’s important to make your patio or porch less appealing for them.

-But before I explain how to get rid of wasps, please do know that wasps are an essential part of nature.
+But before I explain how to get rid of wasps, please know that wasps are an essential part of nature.
 Wasps are pollinators, just like bees, and they also eat other insects that we don’t like.

 12 Ways to Get Rid of Wasps Outside